IN-CORE/pyincore/README.md

 # pyincore

-**Pyincore** is a Python package to analyze and visualize various hazard (earthquake, tornado, hurricane etc.) scenarios developed by the Center for Risk-Based Community Resilence Planning team from NCSA.
+**pyIncore** is a Python project to analyze and visualize various hazard (earthquake, tornado, hurricane etc.) scenarios developed by the Center for Risk-Based Community Resilience Planning team from NCSA.
-The development is part of NIST sponsored IN-CORE (Interdependent Networked Community Resilience Modeling Environment) initiative.
-Pyincore allows users to apply hazards on infrastructure in selected areas.
+The development is part of NIST sponsored IN-CORE (Interdependent Networked Community Resilience Modeling Environment) initiative. pyIncore allows users to apply hazards on infrastructure in selected areas.
-Python framework acceses underlying data through local or remote services and facilitates moving and synthesizing results.
+Python framework accesses underlying data through local or remote services and facilitates moving and synthesizing results.

-**Pyincore** as a python module can be used to write hazard workflow tools.
+**pyincore** as a Python module can be used to write hazard workflow tools.
 We envision users writing tools as a [Jupyter](https://jupyter.org/) notebooks.

 ### Prerequisites

-A user must have an account recognized by the **Incore** service.
+A user must have an account recognized by the **IN-CORE** service.
 Please [register](https://identity.ncsa.illinois.edu/register/UUMK36FU2M) and use your credentials later on.

 [Python 3.5](https://www.python.org) or greater